 Once I have my baskets and shelves all figured out – then I am ready to start selecting the materials to go on each shelf…

-The classroom environment is a partner in the teaching process!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+The classroom environment is a partner in the teaching process!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!